 Haemochromatosis is an inherited (genetic) disorder which causes the body to absorb too much iron from the diet.
 This excess iron causes damage to organs in which it builds up.
 The main treatment is the regular removal of blood which helps to remove the excess iron from the body.
 If treatment is started early, before complications occur, then the outlook for people with haemochromatosis is very good.

 What is haemochromatosis?

-Symptoms usually start between the ages of 30 and 50 years.
-The first symptoms are usually vague and may include feeling weak and tired, pain in the joints and pain in the tummy.
+Symptoms of haemochromatosis usually start between the ages of 30 and 50 years.
+The first symptoms are usually vague and may include feeling weak and tired, and having joint pains or abdominal pains.

 - Joint pain and swelling, especially the knuckle and the first joint of the first two fingers.

 - Bronzing of the skin (looking like a permanent tan).